 Year Five

-The children through school really impressed me with their love of reading last year with lots of them reading and sharing recommended reads, I cannot wait to share new books and continue with them on their reading journey.
-We have recommended authors through school, which I look forward to hearing the children's views on as well as some excellent class texts and many more books in our exciting class reading area.
-We also have a weekly newspaper in class which proves to be very popular so keep a look out for the new arrivals this term!
+The children are continuing to impress me with their love of reading with lots of them reading and sharing recommended reads, I cannot wait to share new books and continue with them on their reading journey.
+It was lovely to see the children talking about the books they were reading and asking for more!!
 Reading is key to all we do and incredibly important across the whole of our curriculum, so your support is vital in helping your child develop the confidence and love of reading to reach their full potential.
 We do expect the children to read at home at least three times a week and have this signed weekly in their reading diaries.
-I will check and sign every Friday.
+I will check and sign this every Friday.

-In PE the children will start off with handball and football.
-After half term this will swap to gymnastics and dodgeball.
-Our PE days for this term are Monday and Wednesday.
+In PE the children will start off with basketball, fitness and netball.
+After half term this will swap to athletics and rounders.
+Our PE day for this term is Friday.
 The children will need a full PE kit for both days-plain white T shirt, black bottoms and a red, grey or black hoodie or jumper.

 Homework: